Login Sign in

 Create Safe Spaces In Your Home

-Your dog or cat is probably used to hanging out with you in your home office or curling up with you on the sofa, but it’s important to designate safe, comfortable places for your pets to enjoy for when you go back to work.
+Your dog or cat is probably used to hanging out with you in your home office or curling up with you on the sofa, but it’s important to designate safe, comfortable places for your pets to enjoy while you’re not at home.

 For dogs, this might include a crate, bed, or gated area with puzzle toys, blankets, and plenty of water.
 For cats, this might be a space with a cat tree, a place to scratch, and easy access to the litter box and a drinking fountain.